HL7/fhir-medmorph/input/pagecontent/contentig.md

 * The named event requirements for the use cases have to be selected from the [Named Event Value Set](ValueSet-us-ph-triggerdefinition-namedevent.html).
 If the events defined are not sufficient for the use case, then the authors should contact the HL7 Public Health (PH) Workgroup (WG) for guidance.

-* The Subscription Topics that will be used based on the named events should be defined per the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html).
+* The Subscription Topics that will be used based on the named events should be defined per the topics defined in [Subscriptions and Notifications](subscription.html).

 * The specific APIs and Operations that need to be supported by the Data Sources should be identified and documented in the Capability Statement and linked from this section.